pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    The first viewing axis is strictly defined to be ``u``.
    The second viewing axis is constructed by default to be in the plane of ``u`` and ``v`` and perpendicular to ``u``.
-   The third viewing axes is by default defined as the cross product of the first two (:math:`u \times{} v`).
+   The third viewing axis is, by default, defined as the cross product of the first two (:math:`u \times{} v`).

    The fourth viewing axis is always energy and cannot be modified.